tdwg/website/conferences/2023/session-list/index.md

 ### WKSH01 Using AWK to check for errors, inconsistencies and anomalies between fields in Darwin Core records

 Session Type
-: Workshop (in person only; no unsolicited abstracts accepted)
+: Workshop (in person only; closed to outside abstract submissions)

 Organizer
 : Robert Mesibov, West Ulverstone, Australia, <robert.mesibov@gmail.com>